 6. Agree the narrative.
 Once you have discussed options and come to an agreement, ensure everyone in the partnership is clear on the narrative about how and why this decision was made.

 7. Email the whole team.
-Share the agreed narrative by email – since it is important that everyone receives the same message at the same time, the immediacy and written nature of an email is probably the best option.
+Share the agreed narrative by email.
+Since it is important that everyone receives the same message at the same time, the immediacy and written nature of an email is probably the best option.
 The lack of personal communication can be countered with an invitation to discuss on a one to one basis.
 In this communication to the team, be sure to first outline the decision that has been made and then explain why the partnership reached the decision.
 Often we are told to build the story first, but this can lead to staff skipping the why to get to the decision.
-Be clear and concise while also trying to appreciate any emotional response the decision could arouse.
+Be clear and concise while also trying to appreciate any emotional response the decision could trigger.

 8. A pay rise might not be good for all team members.
 As crazy as it sounds, it may be worth having an individual review with some staff.
 Pushing someone slightly over a pension band or the child benefit earnings threshold could mean they lose thousands per year.
 They should still be rewarded but do consider that some of the alternative options might be better for them.